 Our management consultancy clients consistently tell us that they are looking for top tier candidates.
 They seek people who have a strong academic profile, experience with known consulting firms, who are personable and ambitious.
 So, what can individual firms do to make sure that they are as attractive as possible to potential candidates?

 Each individual applicant will have their own priorities.
+However, findings from Prism’s recent Job Search Survey gives valuable information as to what candidates seek in a new role.
 Understanding the different factors that attract candidates to a role and why these are important will undoubtedly strengthen your ability to successfully recruit the best people for your firm.

 5 steps to recruiting top Management Consultancy talent